-- After the end of a batch, the RESET must be pressed to reset the batch total.
+- After the end of a batch, the RESET key can be pressed to step directly to the HOLD.SET TO RESET prompt in the main menu list.
+Holding the SET key at this point will reset the batch total.
 If the instrument is programmed to count down, the display will revert to the preset value.
 If it is programmed to count up, the batch total will clear to zero.
-The next batch can not be started until the previous batch total has been reset. - If Auto Reset is enabled in the parameters section of calibration, the batch total will automatically reset when the next delivery (batch) is started.
+The next batch cannot be started until the previous batch total has been reset. - If Auto Reset is enabled in the parameters section of calibration, the batch total will automatically reset when the next delivery (batch) is started.